ReeceRose/next.js-template/README.md

 ### Test

 To ensure everything is working as expected, you can run unit tests.
-These will also be executed via Github Actions.
+These will also be executed via GitHub Actions.

 To run the tests, run:
 ```bash